Remedies

 So is it any good for PCOS?
 Let's investigate:

 • A study published in the Journal of Research in Medical Sciences conducted with 80 women showed a reduction of total testosterone.
 The women consumed a chamomile capsule for three months.
-Another Journal of Reproductive and Infertility study conducted among rats found chamomile extract reduced cysts in ovarian tissue.
-That's not all -- researchers in this study also observed improved endometrial tissue.

 • Then, a 2015 study concluded that chamomile tea reduced insulin levels among patients with diabetes.
 During this clinical trial, patients drank a cup of chamomile tea three times per day after meals for eight weeks.

 I added a cup of chamomile tea to my bedtime routine to deal with my insomnia.
 However, I'd be misleading you if I made it seem like chamomile tea alone cured my sleeplessness.
 My recovery included discussing solutions with my doctor and initiating major lifestyle changes.
 Part of those changes included actually establishing a bedtime and morning routine.
 That looked like avoiding screen time 30 minutes before bed and waking up around the same time each weekday.
+I also added magnesium to my PCOS supplement stack.

 5. Rooibos tea